A Modified Sequential Probability Ratio Test: The Modified SPRT

 In practice, of course, researchers should examine the design parameters of a MSPRT before the sequential design is initiated.
-That is, the alternative hypothesis generated by the MSPRT in order to obtain the specified Type I and Type II error probabilities should be inspected.
+That is, the alternative hypothesis generated by the MSPRT in order to obtain the targeted Type I and Type II error probabilities should be inspected, as should the actual error probabilities achieved by the test design.
 If the implied effect size is either unreasonably large or substantively unimportant, then investigators should reconsider the maximum sample size and error probability controls that were specified.